What is Dharma?

 As we advance in our sadhana, our connection with Baba deepens, and over time, we may begin to intuitively sense what Baba wants us to do.

-The concept of dharma in sanatana dharma is both subtle and profound.
+The concept of dharma is both subtle and profound.
 Let us briefly explore what the shastras have to say about dharma.

-The word dharma is derived from the Sanskrit root dhr, which means “to hold” or “to support.”
-It refers to the fundamental law that upholds and sustains everything — from an individual’s life to the well-being of society, and even the balance of the Universe itself.
+The word dharma comes from the Sanskrit root dhr, and is defined as “Dharayati iti Dharmah”, meaning “to hold” or “to support.”
+It refers to the fundamental law that upholds and sustains everything — from an individual’s life to the well-being of society, and even the balance of the universe itself.

 One day a group of innocent people came by the saint’s ashram looking to hide from a gang of bandits that were chasing them.
 Shortly after concealing themselves, however, the bandits arrived and asked the saint as to the whereabouts of the innocent group.
 Wanting to keep his vow, he pointed to where the group was hidden, after which the bandits killed them and stole all of their belongings.